FrameworkComputer/inputmodule-rs/README.md

   - Display various pre-programmed patterns
   - Light up a percentage of the screen
   - Change brightness
-  - Send a black/white image to display
+  - Send a black/white image to the display
+  - Send a greyscale image to the display
   - Go to sleep
   - Reset into bootloader
   - Scroll and loop the display content vertically